top of page

 Śrī Śrīmad Bhakti Hṛdaya Vana Gosvāmī Mahārāja

-[March 26, 2023 is the appearance day of Śrī Śrīmad Bhakti Hṛdaya Vana Gosvāmī Mahārāja in Vṛndāvana, India.
+[July 23, 2024 is the disappearance day of Śrī Śrīmad Bhakti Hṛdaya Vana Gosvāmī Mahārāja in Vṛndāvana, India.
 Below is an excerpt of his glories from 'My Beloved Masters' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja]

 MEETING THE GAUDIYA MATHA DEVOTEES